ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ### Cell Magics for Other Languages

+IPython isn't limited to Python.

-IPython can execute other languages via the `%%script` family and helpers like `%%bash`, which run external interpreters as subprocesses.
+It can execute also other languages via the `%%script` family and helpers like `%%bash`, which run external interpreters as subprocesses.
 These do not require separate Jupyter kernels.
-Display-oriented magics like `%%javascript`, `%%html`, and `%%latex` render rich outputs and are most useful in notebooks.

 ```ipython
 In [2]: %%script python2